XiugeChen/Simplified-Battleship-Game-Guesser/README.md

     3. the number of guesses that were exactly two spaces away from a ship.

-* The program plays the role of searcher and tries to find the correct locations of all three battleships with the minimum number of guessing
+* The program plays the role of searcher and tries to find the correct locations of all three battleships with the minimum number of guessing.

+* The guessing process should be started by calling the "initialGuess" and many consecutive calls to "nextGuess" until all three battleships are identified.
+For each "nextGuess", the "feedback" function will give addition information described above, so that the next "nextGuess" could use it to update "GameState" and determine the next guess.

 * Result: